Humanities Tutoring & English Help

 English and History Humanities Tutoring

-It’s that time of year where students and parents alike are wondering how that stubborn AP US history score can be brought up or what kinds of English help would be most effective at bringing up your grade, and we’re here to tell you that subject specific tutoring might be just what you need.
+It’s that time of year where students and parents alike are wondering how that stubborn AP US history score can be brought up or what kinds of English help would be most effective at bringing up your grade, and at a certain point, it’s hard to deny that subject specific tutoring might be just what you need.

 English Tutoring

-In English centered tutoring sessions, we’re usually helping students conduct close readings of novels or poetry, making sure that students are active readers and are paying attention to the crucial themes or character developments we’re exploring in the book.
-Understanding the book is central to being able to write about it.
+In English centered tutoring sessions, we’re usually helping students conduct close readings of novels or poetry, making sure that they are active readers and are paying attention to the crucial themes or character developments we’re exploring in the book.
+We know that understanding the book is central to being able to write about it.

 Students might also need help formulating a thesis, creating outlines or structures, completing the pre-writing process, or gathering evidence to support their claims.
-These are standard tasks in any English class, and we’re ultimately here to make that happen in our personalized tutoring sessions.
+These are standard tasks in any English class, and we’re ultimately here to help students learn the necessary strategies to do so effectively.

 History Tutoring